 Independent auditor’s report

-To: the general meeting and the supervisory board of Triodos Bank N.V.
+To: the general meeting and Supervisory Board of Triodos Bank N.V.

 What we have audited

-We have audited the accompanying financial statements 2019 of Triodos Bank N.V., Zeist.
-The financial statements include the consolidated financial statements of the Group and the company financial statements.
+We have audited the accompanying financial statements 2017 of Triodos Bank N.V., Zeist (‘the Bank’).
+The financial statements include the consolidated financial statements of Triodos Bank N.V. and its subsidiaries (together: the Group) and the company financial statements.

 The financial statements comprise: